-Occupying a prominent location on Queen Charlotte Street in Bristol, Hanover House has recently undergone a complete transformation and is now home to Norwegian technology company Nordic Semiconductor.
-Nordic Semiconductor is a Norwegian fabless semiconductor company specialising in wireless communication technology that powers the Internet of Things (IoT).
+Occupying a prominent location on Queen Charlotte Street in Bristol, Hanover House had recently undergone a complete transformation and was now home to Norwegian technology company Nordic Semiconductor – a fabless semiconductor company specialising in wireless communication technology that powers the Internet of Things (IoT).

 Our team took a blank canvas and introduced a welcome area, quiet rooms for individual focus, a boardroom, large open plan workspace and collaborative areas with soft seating and moveable write-on-boards.
 A combination of traditional and agile furniture has been carefully selected to support a range of working styles to suit individual needs.

-The glass front on the large meeting room has a Crittall-style finish, which adds an industrial and timeless look to the new workspace.
+The glass front of the large meeting room has a Crittall-style finish, which adds an industrial and timeless look to the new workspace.

 The flooring has been laid in angular patterns to also reflect the company’s geometric logo.